iastro-pt/SWEET-Cat/README.md

      that is the case, just look at what have been updated.
    - [x] If the star is already in SWEET-Cat, find a way to deal with it so I don't get notifications all the time...
+   - [ ] Would be nice if the two scripts for checking for updates have a common file with information necessary for sending the mail, like the sender, reciever, and smpt information.
    - [ ] Remove duplicate planet host, if e.g. two exoplanets have been
      detected around the same host, the host should only appear once in the NEWNEW1 file.